MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/investigate-machines.md

 ### Timeline

-The **Timeline** section provides a chronological view of the events and associated alerts that have been observed on the device.
+The **Timeline** tab provides a chronological view of the events and associated alerts that have been observed on the device.
 This can help you correlate any events, files, and IP addresses in relation to the device.

 The timeline also enables you to selectively drill down into events that occurred within a given time period.
 You can view the temporal sequence of events that occurred on a device over a selected time period.
 To further control your view, you can filter by event groups or customize the columns.